datameet/covid19/website/docs/oxygen_shortage_deaths/index.md

 ## Data

+### Browse

+** <big><big>Total deaths is 524.</big></big>**

+Last updated at 2021-05-17 23:00:00 IST.

+Note: You can quickly browse the latest version of the data here.
+Filtering is possible using the Search box.
+You can click on the title to sort the table.
+You can use the pagination at the bottom of the table to explore page by page.
+You can also change rows per page.
+By default it is 25.

+<table id="data_table"></table>

 ### Download
 We have semi parsed data availabe as [CSV](https://github.com/datameet/covid19/releases/download/0.1/oxygen_shortage_deaths_in_india.csv).

+<a class="btn btn-lg btn-success" href="https://github.com/datameet/covid19/releases/download/0.1/oxygen_shortage_deaths_in_india.csv"> <i class="fa fa-download fa-2x pull-left"></i> Download CSV</a>

 `Right click on link -> Save link as.`